Division formulas on projective varieties

 are matrices of homogeneous forms; here $e_{k,j}^*$ are the dual basis elements, and

 We equip $E_k$ with the natural Hermitian metric, i.e., such that

 if $\xi=(\xi_1,\ldots,\xi_{r_k})$.

-If $\psi$ is a holomorphic section of $\mathcal{O}(E_0)$ that annihilates $R$, i.e., the current $R\phi$ vanishes, then $\psi$ is in the sheaf $\J=\Im f_1$, see \cite[Proposition~2.3]{AW1}.
-In order to represent the membership by an integral formula we will introduce a weight $g$ that contains $f_1(z)$ as a factor and apply Proposition \ref{hatsuyuki}.
-To this end we introduced in \cite{AG} a generalization of so-called Hefer forms, inspired by \cite{A7} and \cite{AW1}, to the case with non-trivial vector bundles.
+If $\psi$ is a holomorphic section of $\mathcal{O}(E_0)$ that annihilates $R$, i.e., the current $R\psi$ vanishes, then $\psi$ is in the sheaf $\J=\Im \vp_1$, see \cite[Proposition~2.3]{AW1}.
+In order to represent the membership by an integral formula we will use a weight $g$ that contains $\vp_1(z)$ as a factor and apply Proposition \ref{hatsuyuki}.
+To form such a weight we need a generalization to nontrivial vector bundles, introduced in \cite{AG} and inspired by \cite{A7} and \cite{AW1}, of so-called Hefer forms.

 \df{We say that $H= (H_k^\ell)$ is a Hefer morphism for the complex $E_\bullet$ in \eqref{ecomplex} if $H_k^\ell$ are smooth sections of

 that are holomorphic in $z$, $H_k^\ell=0$ for $k<\ell$, the term $(H_\ell^\ell)_{0,0}$ of bidegree $(0,0)$ is the identity $I_{E_\ell}$ on the diagonal $\Delta$, and